-It is never too late to alter policies, procedures, or routines but also remember it takes 21 days to make a habit so be patient with the process, it won’t happened overnight, but it will happen.
+It is never too late to alter policies, routines and procedures but also remember it takes 21 days to make a habit so be patient with the process, it won’t happened overnight, but it will happen.

 Next Week: Secrets of a Dance Teacher